ibm-cloud-docs/Cloudant/api/design_documents.md

 `method`         | Request method as string or array.
 String value is one of the methods: `HEAD`, `GET`, `POST`, `PUT`, `DELETE`, `OPTIONS`, or `TRACE`.
 Alternatively, the method is represented as an array of character codes.
 `path`           | List of requested path sections.
 `peer`           | Request source IP address.
 `query`          | URL query parameters object.
-Therefore, multiple keys are not supported, the last duplicate key overrides the others.
+Therefore, multiple keys aren't supported, the last duplicate key overrides the others.
 `requested_path` | List of actual requested path section.
 `raw_path`       | Raw requested path string.
 `secObj`         | The database's [security object](/docs/Cloudant?topic=cloudant-authorization#viewing-permissions).